-DO YOU WANT TO BE A CORNELL STUDENT?
-Are you interested in applying through the Cornell University transfer admissions process ?
+Do you want to transfer to Cornell?
+Are you considering transferring from community college?
 Whether you would like to transfer to Cornell from community college, or another 4-year-college, the opportunity is yours for the taking.
-As you will see, being a transfer student may require some extra time and effort, but the benefits are well worth it if you’re willing to try.
+As you learn from reading this post, being a Cornell transfer student may require some extra time and effort, but the benefits are well worth it if you're willing to follow through.

-The first step is too remove any assumptions or feelings of doubt from your mind.
-Be confident that you can transfer to Cornell University.
-(I’m confident that you can do it, and you should be too!).
-Once you’ve found out what Cornell transfer admissions is looking for, how to deliver it to them and what to expect along the way, you will already be ahead of the curve.
-By arming yourself with with the right information, the average Cornell University transfer acceptance rate should be irrelevant because you’re going to transfer regardless of what the statistics say.
+The first step is to remove any assumptions or feelings of doubt from your mind.
+Be confident that you can transfer to Cornell University (I'm confident that you can do it, and you should be too!).
+Once you understand what Cornell transfer admissions is looking for, how to deliver it to them, and what challenges to expect along the way, you will already be ahead of the curve.
+By arming yourself with with the right information, the average Cornell University transfer acceptance rate should be no threat to you because you will be far more prepared than the average student.

-After reading this post filled with Cornell University transfer requirements, tips and how to advice for students, you’ll be ready to gain admission and transfer credits.
-We can’t offer a guaranteed transfer, however Cornell will be within your reach by covering the following:
+After reading this post filled with Cornell University transfer requirements, tips, and how to advice for students, you'll be ready to gain admission and transfer credits.
+We can't offer a guaranteed transfer, but we can give you the information for Cornell to be well within your reach by covering the following:

 - Is Cornell University a Transfer Friendly Ivy League school?